 In those early days, to give every member a chance to participate in the kind of activity he/she liked, the events ran the gamut from high speed autocrosses to purely social get togethers.
 Gymkhanas, low-pressure rallies and tech sessions rounded out the annual schedule.

-During the earliest days of the region members took advantage of several tracks for road racing including Road America, the Milwaukee Mile at State Fair Park and Lynndale Farms' 2.5-mile layout where the club held practice runs, autocrosses and regional races.
+During the earliest days of the region members took advantage of several tracks for road racing including Road America, the Milwaukee Mile at State Fair Park and Lynndale Farms' 2.5-mile layout where the club held practice runs and autocrosses.

 The early group of region members also worked to identify a parking area within Road America exclusively for Porsches.
 Known as Porsche Park, this small plot was upgraded and fenced in with a single-entry point to accommodate more than 100 Porsches.
 Perhaps the greatest single physical activity ever attempted by the region members in the early days was the erection of a sign in September 1965 to identify Porsche Park.
 A four-sided sign was professionally designed and carefully construction, holding to Porsche style and colors.
 The sign featured the Porsche crest and the PCA logo.

 The first Porsche dealer in the state was Wisconsin Auto Sales, 642 N. 7th Street, in downtown Milwaukee (Wisconsin Ave. and N. 7th St.) where Harold Zimdars maintained founding member Bob Claypool's 1952 356.

 Minutes from the 1960s indicate that board meetings started after 8 p.m. and generally ran past 11 p.m.
 A secretary's record noted that one meeting almost spanned two days as the board worked close to midnight before adjourning.
 The board meetings at the time were held in a member's home.